If you’re looking for a WSJ Wine Review from a paying customer, you’re in the right place!

 - Because it’s alcohol, someone 21 or over needs to be home to accept delivery.
 Or, you can have the box held at a nearby FedEx location and pick it up yourself.

-On the order page you’ll enter your information and see the free gift you’ll receive.
-You’ll also be given an option to create an account, which I did.
+On the order page for the standard introductory offer you’ll enter your information and see the free gifts.

-As you are entering your information you’ll likely get a message with the name and location of the retailer that will be putting your case together to ship to you.
-The Wall Street Journal is a highly trusted financial publication and, since they have a reputation to uphold, they partner with high quality retailers for the WSJ Wine Club.
+As you are entering your information you may get a message with the name and location of the retailer that will be putting your case together to ship to you.
+The Wall Street Journal is a highly trusted financial publication and, since they have a reputation to uphold, they partner with high quality retailers for the Wall Street Journal Wine Club.
 I like the fact that they did that because if there had been any problems, I had the name and location of the retailer.
 Fortunately, everything went smoothly.